Read on to find out how the website voyeur can help you end all this madness

 Can I discuss the findings with you?

 Generally speaking no. My findings are based on fact - measuring your website against the success fragments.
-If you want to discuss the findings, you are welcome to go for my legs wide open consulting session where we can discuss anything.
+If you want to discuss the findings, you are welcome to go for my marketing voyeur session where we can discuss anything.

 No - this is not possible.
 Remember - I am trying to replicate what a typical visitor will do - although I will be verbalising what I am thinking.